qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 * **Discussion: Intro to GitHub repositories (25 minutes)**

 * **Breakout room activity: Make a GitHub repository (40 minutes)**
-    * Create repository. _TODO: what should the repository be named?
-Consider mentioning the difficulties around naming.
-Guidelines?_
-    * Add a `README.md` file introducing team members and identifying the dataset your group has chosen.
-        * list of team members
-        * Mimic the repository created in the previous activity, create a section for the metadata and data.
-    * Turn on GitHub Discussions for your group repository.
-You can use this space any asynchronous discussions within your group during (or after!) the workshop.
-    * _TODO: Create a dedicated organization._
-    * _TODO: think more about what exactly we want people to do in the last 20 min_
-    * _TODO: should there be a second deliverable here?
-A git commit?
-A GitHub discussion?
-Some kind of reflection on the day?_

 ### Day 2